 Due to the Coronavirus Pandemic, Eight Bells for Mental Health has closed its drop-in sessions and is hoping to reopen in September, details to follow.

-Coordinator Kathryn Dundas is supporting existing members and anyone else needing help or advice for mental ill health by phone and email every weekday from 9am to 5pm.
+Kathryn is supporting existing members and anyone else needing help or advice for mental ill health by phone and email as follows:

 Our Peer Supporters have set to up a WhatsApp Group to offer friendship and a listening ear to all members, please email us if you would like to join.

 If you need mental health support, please contact Talking Therapies service or the Common Point of Entry (CPE) team.
 You will be able to speak with a mental health practitioner who will direct you to the right service, including support from our Crisis Resolution and Home Treatment Team.

 CPE 0300 365 0300

 You should only call NHS111 if you have a physical health concern.
 They will be able to direct you to the most appropriate service.
 Only in a medical emergency should you contact 999 or attend the local A&E department.